by-jp/www.byjp.me/content/photos/instagram/ujxy5whxp5vn7akum3hcvnrt6q/index.md

   latitude: 51.56567659
   longitude: -0.10701478
 ---
-Oldschool bus in Finsbury Park\!
+Oldschool bus in Finsbury Park!
 So cool :D